ImanJowkar/argocd-post/2-install-argocd/README.md

 do the following thing
 ![imgae5](img/5.png)

-after these steps you have to see
+after these steps you have to see something like this:
 ![imgae6](img/6.png)

-The repository consists of two YAML files: one for the deployment and the other for the service, both serving as samples.
+This [repository](https://github.com/ImanJowkar/k8s-argocd-test.git) consists of two YAML files: one for the deployment and the other for the service, both serving as samples.

 here are the two YAML files